 Hemp oil made from the seeds of the hemp plant is known for its perfect balance of omega 3 and omega 6 fatty acids, which are an essential part of all dogs’ diets.
 They can boost heart health, brain health, and promote a shiny coat and healthy skin.
 Omega 3 and 6 fatty acids work in tandem to control inflammation in your dog’s body and hemp oil contains just the right amount of each.
 Hemp oil doesn’t contain any cannabinoids, however, which are what pack the real medicinal punch.
 Of course, the choice is up to you, but CBD oil for dogs is what will give you results in terms of stress and anxiety relief, increased appetite, and reduction in joint pain and stiffness.

 Can I Buy Other Products That Incorporate CBD Oil?

 Get 20% off your Petly CBD purchase with code PL20

 If you like the idea of giving your dog CBD but are nervous about getting the dosage wrong, you could try giving your dog CBD treats, such as Petly CBD Dog Treats.
 Capsules are another option, as they have a set dose in each one, which negates the chance of a dosing error.
-You’ll also find topical products, such as Elixinol CannaCare Topical CBD for Dogs, which are great for healing skin irritation and hot spots.
+You’ll also find topical products, which are great for healing skin irritation and hot spots.
 So, if straight up CBD oil isn’t right for you and your dog, you have plenty of other options to look into.